1 December 2022Written by Emma Woodward

 -Having the flexibility of when and where I study.
 As a mum of two young children and running my own business, I knew I would need to study online

 -Building industry connections.
 ISCD is known for its close ties to leading industry brands.
-For example, suppliers such as Polytec and Haymes Paint, and leading stores like Temple & Webster
+For example, suppliers such as Dulux Paint, and leading stores like Temple & Webster

 -Gaining recognition for my previous experience.
 Having worked in the interiors industry for many years as a stylist, and completing various design projects (like Erskineville house), I had a portfolio of work under my belt that I wanted to have recognised (ie Recognition of Prior Learning to shorten the course duration)